rahulgupta-nitjsr/ScreenTimeBalance_App/memory-bank/Features.md

 **User Story**: As a new user, I want to understand what the app does and how it benefits me, so that I can decide to proceed with setup.

 **Functional Requirements**:
-- Display app name "FocusFlow" (or final brand name)
+- Display app name "ScreenTime Balance"
 - Show value proposition text
 - Present single "Get Started" CTA button
 - Apply liquid glass visual design